-Never Drink This During a Heat Wave, Experts Warn
+4 Drinks to Avoid During a Heat Wave, Experts Warn

 Moreover, according to Flushing Hospital, "The body's temperature is regulated by the hypothalamus gland.
 Alcohol will cause a slowing down of the hypothalamus, so if the body is already hot because of the heat, the effects of alcohol will make the body think it is even hotter."

 Look out for signs of dehydration.

 According to Dental Touch, bad breath can also be a sign of dehydration.
 When you're dehydrated, you're not producing enough saliva, so "without saliva there to clean out debris, bacteria have the chance to grow and cause bad breath," the site explains.

 Per the U.K.'s National Health Service (NHS), other signs of dehydration include feeling thirsty, tired, dizzy, or lightheaded.
 Dry mouth, lips, or eyes could also be signs that you need more water.

 There are a few key things you can do to stay safe during a heat wave.
-The Centers for Disease Control and Prevention (CDC) suggests staying inside in cool air, drinking plenty of water, pacing yourself, and taking cool showers during hot weather.
+The CDC suggests staying inside in cool air (they advise against using a fan as your main cooling source), drinking plenty of water (even before you're thirsty), limiting the use of your oven and stove, and taking cool showers during hot weather.

 If you have to venture outside, you should avoid going out in the sun during the hottest times of the day.